-Location Protection grade Location of equipment The ground floor of building A S1 In the civil defense shelter
+Location Protection grade Location of equipment In the basement of building C2 S1 In the civil defense shelter

 The civil defence shelter is in class S1.
 The civil defence shelter in protection class S1 is a newer shelter, built after 1971.
 It is possible to stay in this shelter model for long time periods.
 The shelter has a manually operated or mechanical air intake machinery, equipped with a pre-filter and an activated carbon particle filter.